Take a Deep Dive

 Deep investigation led by fascination!

-Turner Classic Movies did a marathon of Emma Thompson films last night.
+Turner Classic Movies did a marathon of Emma Thompson films.
 We caught the end of “Much Ado About Nothing” (always a family favorite!) and then watched in full “Sense and Sensibility.”

 S&S will always be special to me.
 It was a breakthrough in my homeschool—an epiphany moment!

 - read the book,

 - read some of it aloud to my kids,

 - read Emma Thompson’s book where she writes about making the film and writing the screenplay (fabulous!),